citp/privacy-policy-historical/p/po/por/pornaccess.com.md

-> *The following text is extracted and transformed from the pornaccess.com privacy policy that was archived on 2005-04-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050403160521id_/http%3A//www.pornaccess.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pornaccess.com privacy policy that was archived on 2005-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051225011500id_/http%3A//www.pornaccess.com/privacy.php) for the most accurate reproduction.*

-# PornAccess
+# PornAccess : One password...
+Infinite Porn !

 **This website is owned by Perfect Web Ideas**